Ranger Uranium Mine: Ranger 3 Deeps

+New permissions would have been needed to mine this resource.
 In parallel with the construction of the exploration decline, ERA began a $57 million project to prepare a Prefeasibility Study into the potential development of a Ranger 3 Deeps underground mine.
-This Study will determine the economic viability of the project, optimise mining methods, and confirm metallurgical performance and production rates.
-Environmental studies will also be conducted.
-ERA will also consult further with the Gundjeihmi Aboriginal Corporation as a component of a broader social impact assessment.
+This Study determined the economic viability of the project, optimal mining methods, and metallurgical performance and production rates.
+Environmental studies were also conducted and published.
+ERA consulted further with the Gundjeihmi Aboriginal Corporation as a component of a broader social impact assessment.

-ERA formally commenced the statutory approval process for the proposed Ranger 3 Deeps underground mine with the submission of a referral to the Commonwealth Department of Sustainability, Environment, Water Population and Communities under the Environmental Protection and Biodiversity Control Act 1999 in January 2013.
+ERA formally commenced the statutory approval process for the proposed Ranger 3 Deeps underground mine in January 2013 with the submission of a referral to the Commonwealth Department of Sustainability, Environment, Water Population and Communities under the Environmental Protection and Biodiversity Control Act 1999.
 At the same time, ERA separately lodged a notice of intent with the Northern Territory Environment Protection Authority under the Northern Territory Environmental Assessment Act.
+However, as reported by World Nuclear News in 2021, "Traditional owners of the land covered by the Ranger uranium project informed ERA in 2015 that they did not support any extension of the authority to mine in the project area.
+ERA decided not to proceed with a final feasibility study at Ranger 3 Deeps, which is an extension of the Ranger orebody.
+ERA today said it now expects to begin work to close the 2.2 km, 400-500 m deep Ranger 3 Deeps decline, excavated as part of those studies, during the first-half of this year."

 Ore processing

-Ore is crushed, ground, then leached with sulphuric acid.
-Uranium is removed using kerosene with amine then stripped with ammonium sulphate solution and gaseous ammonia.
-Ammonium diuranate is precipitated by increasing the pregnant solution pH, and converted to uranium oxide (U3O8) in a furnace.
+Ore was crushed, ground, then leached with sulphuric acid.
+Uranium was removed using kerosene with amine then stripped with ammonium sulphate solution and gaseous ammonia.
+Ammonium diuranate was precipitated by increasing the pregnant solution pH, and converted to uranium oxide (U3O8) in a furnace.

-In early 2006, ERA announced an expansion to the processing plant which would allow production to extend into lower-grade ore and in November 2006 the company announced plans to invest in a laterite processing plant, which would allow it to process ore with a high clay content that has been stockpiled since the mine began operating.
+In early 2006, ERA announced an expansion to the processing plant which allowed production to extend into lower-grade ore and in November 2006 the company announced plans to invest in a laterite processing plant, which would allow it to process ore with a high clay content that has been stockpiled since the mine began operating.
 This ore had been already included in stated reserves.
-The laterite processing plant would contribute 400 tonnes of uranium oxide per year from 2008 until 2014.
+The laterite processing plant contributed 400 tonnes of uranium oxide per year from 2008 until closure.